SarraBenB/Computing-and-data-analysis/README.md

-# Simulation Of The Wavefront Propagation In The Ionosphere
+# Simulation of The Wavefront Propagation In The Ionosphere

 <img src="FEM_wavepropagation.gif" alt="Image 2" width="5555cm">